pixl8/socket.io-lucee/docs/installing.markdown

 box install socketiolucee
 ```

-This will create a `socket.io-lucee` directory at the root of the install.
+This will create a `socketiolucee` directory at the root of the install.
 If you wish to install it somewhere else you can specify the installation directory with the `box install` command (see [CommandBox documentation](https://commandbox.ortusbooks.com/package-management/installing-packages) for details).

 ### For Coldbox